Cheesecake stuffed strawberries are tasty and pretty. They are the perfect dinner party dessert because you can make them in advance.

 You should make this dessert on the day you plan on serving it, and you can make it a few hours ahead and refrigerate until ready to serve.
 Do remove the strawberries from the fridge 30 minutes before serving them.
-You can keep leftovers in the fridge, but not for longer than a day or two, and after the first day, they won’t be as good.
+You can keep leftovers in the fridge, in an airtight container, but not for longer than a day or two.
+And after the first day, they won’t be as good.

 I usually make cheesecake stuffed strawberries with honey, but you can replace the honey with any low carb sweetener.
 Sometimes I use stevia instead of the honey.
 Nutrition info if using stevia: Calories 56; fat 4g; saturated fat 2g; carbs 2g; sugars 1g; sodium 34mg; fiber 0g; protein 1g.